This guide was updated on November 30, 2019.

-Parties & Nightlife in P-Town
+Provincetown Gay Bars, Parties & Nightlife

 No trip to P-Town is complete without enjoying an afternoon tea dance at the Boat Slip.
-From 4-7pm, crowds pack the beachside hotel and outdoor space to the evening off among friends with drinks, music and dancing.
+From 4-7pm, crowds pack the beachside hotel and outdoor space to start the evening off among friends with drinks, music and dancing.
 The tea dance is a ritual in P-Town and is a great start to your night.
 Enjoy the outdoors and make new friends in a friendly environment.
-It’s also worth pointing out that at nighttime, under the Boat Slip is called the “cock dock.”
-This area has historically been an active nighttime cruising ground during the summer, though popularity of this attraction has decreased over the years with the presence of dating apps.
+It’s also worth pointing out that at nighttime, under the Boat Slip is called the “Dick Dock.”
+This area has historically been an active nighttime cruising ground during the summer, though the popularity of this attraction has decreased over the years with the presence of dating apps.
 Still, if this is your type of activity, you might still find what you’re looking for late at night during the warmest months.

 P-Town is your quintessential gay getaway resort town full of gay bars, drag performances and themed parties.
 During the peak of summer season, most bars and clubs will be busy throughout the week.
 During the months of May and October, busy periods occur during the weekends.
 Nightlife in P-Town starts and ends early, which is not necessarily a bad thing, allowing you to get plenty of sleep to enjoy the following day.
 Bars and clubs will start to get busy around 10pm and close at 1am.

 If you’re on the hunt for a bite to eat after leaving the club, your options are limited since most places close early in the night.
 But fear not – one place, Spiritus Pizza is sure to be open.
 In fact, grabbing a slice of pizza to end the night is almost a ritual in P-Town.
-In the height of the season the place with be packed both inside and out with loads of people getting their drunk muchie fix before heading in for the night.
+In the height of the season the place with be packed both inside and out with loads of people getting their drunk munchie fix before heading in for the night.

 The Brass Key – located in the center of town, The Brass Key feels more like a large gay guest houses than a hotel, with a large interior courtyard, heated pool and hot tub making for great evenings sipping drinks with friends either before or after heading out for the night.
 If you’re looking for a luxurious stay and a fun social environment, The Brass Key should be at the top of your list.
 With 43 rooms, you’ll easily make new friends at this gay hotspot, particularly during the afternoon wine and cheese gatherings that take place daily.

 The Harbor Hotel – the Harbor hotel is one of the larger properties you’ll find in P-Town and it is just outside the town center.
-If you have a bike, the ride into town is a quick 10 minutes or you can take the town shuttle, which runs ever 30 minutes or just catch an Uber for about $8.
-The property is a mid-century hotel that has been renovated with a model and sleek décor.
+If you have a bike, the ride into town is a quick 10 minutes or you can take the town shuttle, which runs every 30 minutes or just catch an Uber for about $8.
+The property is a mid-century hotel that has been renovated with modern and sleek décor.
 It’s located right on the water, so you can literally cross the street and be at the small stretch of beach in about 30 seconds.
 This is a good option if you don’t necessarily want a gay-only property or if you enjoy a bit more peace and quiet rather than being in the busy and sometimes noisy town center.